Tobacco

 Despite the Denver City Council in December voting 11-1 to ban the sale of flavored tobacco products, opponents are now working to overturn the decision through a referendum, ABC Denver 7 reported on Feb.
 3.

-Denver Mayor Mike Johnson signed the ban into law on Dec.
+Denver Mayor Mike Johnston signed the ban into law on Dec.
 18. The law goes into effect 90 days after the mayor’s signature.
 Opponents already have more than 2,000 signatures, but will need 9,494 by March 19 to move it forward, according to the report.

 Grier Bailey, executive director of the Colorado Wyoming Petroleum Marketers Association (CWPMA), which represents 2,000 retailers statewide and more than 250 in Denver, criticized the city for banning flavored tobacco.